Back Costing Report

 Below is a screenshot comparing Bills to your Quotes at a Category View

-Note: The little grey arrow beside the word s category will let you filter the category by alphabetical order A-Z or Z-A or in the order in which the categorys have been entered in your estimate.
+NOTE: The little grey arrow beside the words category will let you filter the category by alphabetical order A-Z or Z-A or in the order in which the categories have been entered in your estimate.

 Back Costing by Subcategory

-Back Costing by subcategory is slightly different than by category where as your sub category line items are the total of your Quotes, Purchase Orders or Bills entered for that subcategory.
+Back Costing by subcategory is slightly different than by category whereas your subcategory line items are the total of your Quotes, Purchase Orders or Bills entered for that subcategory.
 By hovering on the teal link a pop up will show with a clickable link to the document related to that Quote, Purchase Order or Bill in question.
-For example below, by hovering over the total Bill amount for site toilet, a pop up will show with a clickable link to the two bills entered for this subcategory.
+For example, below, by hovering over the total Bill amount for Designs are Us, a pop-up will show with a clickable link to the two bills entered for this subcategory.

-Clicking on a the Little Arrows to the left of the Category header will expand the display showing any Quotes, PO's, or Bills loaded - clicking on any of the teal coloured Quote, PO, or Bill link will take you to that Quote, PO, or Bill's page.
-You can also click the Expand/Collapse button at the top of the Category lit to expand or collapse all.
+Clicking on the little arrows to the left of the Category header will expand the display showing any Quotes, POs, or Bills loaded - clicking on any of the teal coloured Quote, PO, or Bill links will take you to that Quote, PO or Bill's page.
+You can also click the Expand/Collapse button at the top of the Category list to expand or collapse all.

 A Simplified/Advanced toggle is available - when this toggle is turned on, Rave will display a % column to the right of each X vs Y dollar figure.